atriple/auto-frs/README.md

+Warning :

-Warning : Since I use puppeteer, this will install Chromium with the size of >100 Mb to the node_modules.
+- Since I use puppeteer, this will install Chromium with the size of >100 Mb to the node_modules.
+- This script only handle your department courses

 ---